What is DACA(Deferred Action for Childhood Arrivals)?

 A DACA application.
 Find out everything you need to know about how DACA protects young immigrants in the United States.

 There is a push to provide more protections for the young immigrants covered in this program, including a clear path to becoming United States citizens.
-However, the future of the program remains unclear.
+However, the future of the program remains unclear due to changing government policies.

 Eligibility for DACA